Vision

 The Crest

-The Crest speaks of relevant education as the tool for development.
-This is also associated with ‘Industry’ in the motto.
+The Crest symbolizes relevant education as a tool for development, which is also associated with 'Industry' in the motto

 MOTTO